Jonathan R. Alger: Career

 While at JMU, President Alger declined to comment on a specific assault case, but acknowledged that he was concerned about public perceptions of the school and appeared in a video created by JMU to raise public awareness of the problem.
 He also promised in a letter to the university community that the institution would do everything in its power to help keep its students safe.

+During his 12 years at JMU, the university had successes in funding (increase in external research funding, and doubled the endowment), sports (moved up to the highest level of football and joined the Sun Belt Conference), and student programs (a new first time student scholarship, and the Madison Center for Civic Engagement launched).

 On March 18, 2024, American University announced Alger's appointment as the university's 16th president.
 On July 1, 2024, Alger succeeded Sylvia Burwell, who had served as the university's first female president since 2017.

-During his 12 years at JMU, the university had successes in funding (increase in external research funding, and doubled the endowment), sports (moved up to the highest level of football and joined the Sun Belt Conference), and student programs (a new first time student scholarship, and the Madison Center for Civic Engagement launched).
-To honor Alger's time as president at JMU, Spotswood Hall, located on JMU's historic quad, will be renamed Alger Hall.
-This change is set to happen in the fall of 2026.
+On May 27, 2026, Alger announced that he would step down from the presidency on June 30, to accept a joint appointment as the inaugural America 250 Fellow with the American Council on Education and the American Association of Colleges and Universities.
+David Marchick succeeded him on July 1, 2026.

+On September 4, 2026, Spotswood Hall, located on JMU's historic quad, was renamed Alger Hall.
+Alger Hall is now home to the Madison Center for Civic Engagement and the Civic Leadership Residential Learning Community for first-year students, according to JMU’s Official Website.
+Previously, the Center for Civic Engagement was split between Burruss Hall and Wilson Hall.